cvitter/humio-jdbc-driver/README.md

 # License

-The Riak TS JDBC Client is Open Source software released under the Apache 2.0 License.
+The Humio JDBC Client is Open Source software released under the Apache 2.0 License.
 Please see the [LICENSE](LICENSE) file for full license details.

 # Disclaimer